B. F. Skinner: Education

-Skinner attended Hamilton College in New York with the intention of becoming a writer.
+Skinner attended Hamilton College in Clinton, New York, with the intention of becoming a writer.
 He found himself at a social disadvantage at the college because of his intellectual attitude.
 He was a member of Lambda Chi Alpha fraternity.

 He wrote for the school paper, but, as an atheist, he was critical of the traditional mores of his college.
 After receiving his Bachelor of Arts in English literature in 1926, he attended Harvard University, where he would later research and teach.
 While attending Harvard, a fellow student, Fred S. Keller, convinced Skinner that he could make an experimental science of the study of behavior.
 This led Skinner to invent a prototype for the Skinner box and to join Keller in the creation of other tools for small experiments.

 After graduation, Skinner unsuccessfully tried to write a novel while he lived with his parents, a period that he later called the "Dark Years".
-He became disillusioned with his literary skills despite encouragement from the renowned poet Robert Frost, concluding that he had little world experience and no strong personal perspective from which to write.
+He became disillusioned with his literary skills despite encouragement from the poet Robert Frost, concluding that he had little world experience and no strong personal perspective from which to write.
 His encounter with John B. Watson's behaviorism led him into graduate study in psychology and to the development of his own version of behaviorism.

-Later life
+Career

 Skinner received a PhD from Harvard in 1931, and remained there as a researcher for some years.
 In 1936, he went to the University of Minnesota in Minneapolis to teach.
 In 1945, he moved to Indiana University, where he was chair of the psychology department from 1946 to 1947, before returning to Harvard as a tenured professor in 1948.
 He remained at Harvard for the rest of his life.
 In 1973, Skinner was one of the signers of the Humanist Manifesto II.

+Personal life

 In 1936, Skinner married Yvonne "Eve" Blue.
 The couple had two daughters, Julie (later Vargas) and Deborah (later Buzan; married Barry Buzan).
 Yvonne died in 1997, and is buried in Mount Auburn Cemetery, Cambridge, Massachusetts.

+Death

 Skinner's public exposure had increased in the 1970s, he remained active even after his retirement in 1974, until his death.
 In 1989, Skinner was diagnosed with leukemia and died on August 18, 1990, in Cambridge, Massachusetts.
 Ten days before his death, he was given the lifetime achievement award by the American Psychological Association and gave a talk concerning his work.